Bound and Constraint in Generics and Type Variables#

 • NDArray[np.float64]

-And if we can somehow tell our type variable T to take on any one of the 3 types above, then our job is done.
-This is where we would use the constraints.
+And if we can somehow tell our type variable T to only take on any one of the 4 types above, then our job is done.
+This motivates the need for constraining type variables to a specific set of types that support our desired operations (i.e. + operator).

 Constraining Type Variable#

 Constraints allow you to specify a list of explicit types that a type variable (TypeVar) can take.
-This is akin to saying that the type variable can represent any one of these specified types, and no others.
+This means the type variable can represent any one of these specified types, and no others.

 • Meaning: The type variable T can be any one of Type1, Type2, etc.

-In our add example, since we only want the type variable T to take on 3, and only 3 types, we can thus re-write the type variable as such:
+In our add example, since we only want the type variable T to take on 4 specific types, we can thus re-write the type variable as such:

 2